FAIR2-for-research-software/Documentation/learners/reference.md

 : A software tool for modifying plain text files

 IDE
-: An _Integrated Development Environment_ is a powerful source code editor and debugging tool designed for software engineers
+: An *Integrated Development Environment* is a powerful source code editor and debugging tool designed for software engineers

+Developer
+: A software engineer who's contributing to a softare project

+Codebase
+: All the code, functions, and files within a software project

+Package
+: A collection of code and functions that is bundled together and distributed for other people to use.